March 18

 Mileage: 6?

 We take two days to drive from Sedona to Moab.
 It’s hard to say goodbye to my apartment- goodbye oven, goodbye refrigerator, goodbye bathtub.
-Goodbye evenings spent binge-watching Game of Thrones on goodbye couch.
-I had an indoors for 3.5 months, now I live in a van again.
-For a time I could “do my hair”, now it’s back to braiding it and wearing hats.
+Goodbye evenings spent binge-watching netflix on goodbye couch.
+I had an indoors for 3.5 months, now I live in nowhere and everywhere again.
+For a time I had a heater and windows to block the rain and looked at myself in a mirror.
+Now it’s back to the great expansive world beyond.

 We stash Dan’s car in bright windblown Kanab, Utah and then wind our way through “Canyon Country” on beautifully passible dirt roads in my van.
 (We keep waiting for the roads to turn to shit, we make jokes about taking my van off “sweet jumps”.)
-We bury food caches in auspicious places, eat only junk food, and feel generally at peace.
-The second night I light some candles in the van when we’re chillin at a dirt pullout next to a moonlit canyon and next thing I know I’m holding a hanky that’s caught fire with flames racing up towards the roof of the van and Dan is trying to unlock the back doors and then we throw the hanky out into the dirt and toss some water on it and everything is gonna be ok.
-So don’t light candles in a van, maybe.
-It’s kind of a small space.
+We bury our four-gallon bucket food caches in auspicious places, eat only junk food, and feel generally at peace.

 I’m in a horrid mood at first.
 For whatever reason.
 I can’t stop thinking about all the things I can’t control, and there are a lot of them.
-But then I realize I’m hiking and that is fun and the sun begins to set beautifully behind the lumpkins and I’m out here in this peaceful place with a dude I really like to hang out with and I get to eat noodles for dinner.
+But then I realize I’m hiking and that is fun and the sun begins to set beautifully behind the lumpkins and I’m out here in this peaceful place and I get to eat noodles for dinner.
 And later there will be stars.

 We camp in the fine warm sand and the night is cold.
 Just a little bit of Hayduke so far.